mdupli/wtrack/README.md

   (`dtMaxVar == baseDtMs == 1000ms`), the effective threshold is `2000ms`
   — a 2s edge is tolerated, a 3s edge isn't.

+Device-speed disagreement used to be a third edge-check criterion here, but turned out unnecessary for run detection specifically once the two checks above already existed — dropped from this list entirely (it's now used only by the speed-gradient map coloring, an unrelated, purely cosmetic concern — see §11's track color modes discussion).
+A fit-based `|tangentialJerk|` edge check (replacing an even earlier vertex-level fit-accel-magnitude attempt) was also tried here and removed — not a data-quality problem this time, a real-world discrimination failure: too noisy in practice even on genuinely straight-ish segments to set a useful threshold, and separately unhelpful for its original motivating purpose (locating a jibe's true exit) since exit jerk tends to be low anyway.
+Both jerk kinematics (§3's edge-based version, §7's smoothed fit-based one) and their kinematics-chart plots stay — genuinely useful to look at, just not usable as an automatic pass/fail gate here.

-All three are checked the same way heading is: across every edge during warm-up, and against the new edge during extension.
-A curvature failure and an edge-check failure differ in *when* they're checked (curvature also applies to the warm-up window's own start/end vertices, per step 4) and in resume behavior (curvature/edge failures skip to the run's end on abandonment; only heading failures retry one point later).
+Both checked the same way heading is: across every edge during warm-up, and against the new edge during extension.

+### The vertex check

+Checked at every vertex — the transition between the edge ending there and the edge starting there (§3) — rather than at either edge specifically:

+- **Curvature** (`runCurvThresh`, default `0.15`) — `|curvature| ≥`
+  threshold, reading `fitDerived`'s own smoothed curvature (§7), not `derived`'s raw one.
+A sharp, localized direction change concentrated at a single point, as opposed to heading's own gradual, accumulated drift.
+- **Tangential-accel deviation** (`runAccelDeviationThresh`, default `5 m/s²`) — `|edge-based tanAccel − fit-based tanAccel| ≥` threshold
+  (§7) — the one check that's intentionally *both*, since it's measuring disagreement between the two sources directly, not preferring one.
+A large disagreement between the ordinary finite-difference acceleration and the same quantity read off the independent local polynomial fit means the edge-based reading at this vertex probably isn't trustworthy — most often a GPS position glitch, not a genuine sailing event.
+Because the reading is attributed to the vertex itself, not to either adjacent edge, a bad reading here implicates the edge that would come *next*: the vertex and its incoming edge stay part of the run regardless, and only extension past this point is what stops.

+Checked at *every* vertex in the warm-up window uniformly now — including its own start and end, no exemptions (see step 4).
+During extension, the point stays included when a check fails; only further extension is blocked, for the same "the reading implicates what comes next" reasoning.
+Vertex and edge failures differ from heading in resume behavior on abandonment (step 7): both skip straight to the run's end, where only heading retries one point later.

 ### No gap-invalidation gate, deliberately

 Earlier in this project, points near a gap were specially excluded from run membership.
-That's gone: a point right after a gap is judged on its own merits — if the gap-spanning average velocity implies a real discontinuity, the ordinary curvature/heading/edge checks above catch it and break the run there naturally, the same way any other real turn would.
-The true-gap edge check (above) exists as a backstop specifically for gaps *without* an accompanying heading/curvature signal (e.g. a stall during a dropout).
+That's gone: a point right after a gap is judged on its own merits — if the gap-spanning average velocity implies a real discontinuity, the ordinary vertex/heading/edge checks above catch it and break the run there naturally, the same way any other real turn would.
+The true-gap edge check (above) exists as a backstop specifically for gaps *without* an accompanying heading/curvature/accel-deviation signal (e.g. a stall during a dropout).

 ## 5. Wind direction estimation